drshahizan/SECP3843/submission/naylinabihah/question 3/question3.md

 ## Question 3 (b)

-When it comes to working with different databases in one project, it may cause some issues and data integrity problems if it is not handled correctly.
+When it comes to working with different databases in one project, it may cause some issues with data replication and synchronization if it is not handled correctly.
+It can be handled using various ways, however, below are the steps I had taken to ensure the data synchronization between the two databases is correctly work.
+These steps were for database-specific replication technique.

-#### Step 1:
+#### Step 1: Install the REQUIRED Library

 #### Step